eduvpn/documentation/README.md

 # Features

-- OpenVPN server running allowing connections over UDP/TCP;
+- OpenVPN server accepting connections on `UDP/1194` and `TCP/443`;
+- Support (out of the box) multiple UDP instances for load sharing purposes;
-- Full IPv6 support (both to the VPN service as over the VPN tunnel);
+- IPv6 support both outside and inside the VPN tunnel;
-- Support both NAT and routable IP addresses;
+- Support NAT and routable IP addresses;
-- Builtin CA for managing client certificates;
+- CA for managing client certificates;
-- User Portal to allow users to manage their own configurations for their devices;
+- User Portal to allow users to manage their configurations for their devices;
 - Admin Portal manage users, configurations and connections;
 - Two-factor authentication (TOTP) support with user self-enrollment;